RachWalm/spelling-game/README.md

 :upper and lower case
 if don't delete although it listens for the letter keeps the letter recorded in the box that was first typed - solved letter2input

+taking onkeyup and onkeydown out of html into Javascript came from slack entry on 31st July 2021 AnthonyK in the project-milestone-2 under code institute.

 capitals to lower case

 https://pythontutor.com/render.html#mode=edit